bulletmark/pacpush/README.md

 this host and other hosts.

 positional arguments:
   hosts               hosts to update

 optional arguments:
-  -h, --help    show this help message and exit
+  -h, --help          show this help message and exit -n, --dryrun        dry run only
-  -n, --dryrun  dry run only
+  -m, --no-machcheck  do not check machine type compatibility
 ````

 ### LICENSE